tdwg/website/conferences/2023/instructions-for-editors/index.md

 ### Flags used during editorial review process

+**Editorial review _status_ flags** (if both flags are set in ARPHA, SC should mark `both` on ATS)

 - **Language reviewed** - Abstracts are written in English, but what flavor?
 British or American or Canadian or ?
 Whatever the flavor, the style, grammar, and spelling should be consistent (e.g., organisation OR organization NOT both) and above all, be comprehensible (no unexplained slang, unexpanded acronyms, or jargon) by readers.
-If in doubt, ask for a second opinion at <editor@tdwg.org>.<br>
-   If sufficient changes/clarifications are identified during this review that might impede a proper content review, notify the Session Coordinator to send feedback to authors early, before excess time is spent on content.
+If the language review is extensive and is a barrier to assessing content, notify the SC or <editor@tdwg.org> about sending feedback to authors before the content is reviewed.
 - **Content reviewed** - Authors should provide needed context and a coherent flow of information in their abstract.
 Please help authors focus their ideas where necessary to fit the work of TDWG, the session to which it is submitted, and the conference and make abstracts approachable by a general (non-specialized) audience. <br>
-   Should be reviewed by at least one if not two additional editor/reviewers (abstracts are rarely sent out for external review, but if you have a question about content, contact <editor@tdwg.org>).
+   Should be reviewed by at least one if not two additional editor/reviewers (abstracts are rarely sent out for external review, but if you have a question about content, work with the SC or contact <editor@tdwg.org>).

+**Editorial review _action_ flags**

 - **Revise** - recommendation generally made once both review types are completed (exception is if language review is extensive and required to complete content review).
 This flag signals that the Session Coordinator should now `Send feedback` to authors; may be an iterative process.
+- **Approve** - when the last of the Track Changes and Comments are sorted and the Validation only shows the number of characters, the Session Coordinator should mark the flag for approval and record it in the abstract tracking spreadsheet.
+This will signal to the volume editors that the abstract is ready to be finalized for publication.
 - **Move** - If the abstract is not a good fit for your collection (session), but you think it might be appropriate for a different collection ([session](/conferences/2023/session-list/)) or as a poster presentation, please contact the <editor@tdwg.org> with your suggestion and we will work to get it reassigned.
 This can take place at any time before volume editors <editor@tdwg.org> approve the [abstract for submission](#approved-for-submission) (i.e., to be published).
 - **Remove** - reserved for abstracts that are duplicate or withdrawn for whatever reason.
-- **Approve** - when the last of the Track Changes and Comments are sorted and the Validation only shows the number of characters, the Session Coordinator should mark the flag for approval and record it in the abstract tracking spreadsheet.
-This will signal to the volume editors that the abstract is ready to be finalized for publication.

 ## Workflow

 ### Preliminary assessment

 All session editors will receive an email announcing the submission of an abstract to their session (=collection in ARPHA).
-The session coordinator (see above) will make sure that all abstracts undergo preliminary assessment for the suitability of the abstract for publication and presentation at the conference and once a consensus is reached, will **_flag_** it accordingly in ARPHA and record the flag in the abstract tracking spreadsheet by **15 July 2023 deadline**.
+The session coordinator will work with session editors to make sure that all abstracts undergo preliminary assessment for the suitability of the abstract for publication and presentation at the conference and once a consensus is reached, will **_[flag](#flags-used-for-preliminary-assessment)_** it accordingly in ARPHA and record the flag in the abstract tracking spreadsheet by **15 July 2023 deadline**.

 _**The preliminary assessment is not a review**, and there is no required feedback to be submitted to the author yet.
 DO NOT use the Send Feedback button during or at the completion of this assessment._